redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10/README.md

 const wasmMemory = new WebAssembly.Memory({ initial : 1 })
 ```

-Next, we create an object whose structure represents a two-layer namespace:
+Next, we create an object whose structure represents a two-level namespace:

 ```javascript
 const hostEnv = {